hamza2001-max/TipTap-Bubble-AI-React/README.md

     prompts: {
       usePredefined: false,
       userPrompts:  [
             {
                 text: "Improve Writing",
                 prompt:
                     "Refine and enhance the clarity, structure, and flow of the following text:", },
             {
                 text: "Fix Grammar and Spelling",
                 prompt:
                     "Identify and correct grammatical errors, punctuation issues, and spelling mistakes in the following text:", },
             {
                 text: "Change Tone To",
                 prompt: "Modify the tone of the following text to [desired tone]:",
                 options: ["Professional", "Straightforward", "Friendly"],
             },
         ],
     },
 ```

 ## Components

-### BubbleMenu
+### BubbleMenuUncaught ReferenceError: process is not defined

 The `BubbleMenu` component is a container for the BubbleAI functionality.
 It should wrap the `BubbleAI` component.